Wilbur D. May Arboretum & Botanical Garden

 The Arboretum's primary purpose is education, research, and to demonstrate how introduced plant species and native plants grow in a high desert environment.
 The Wilbur D. May Arboretum & Botanical Garden is a

 ARBORETEM GARDEN IMPROVEMENTS!

-Labyrinth Garden upgrade was completed as well as the first phase of our four phase fencing project this past winter thanks to a generous donation from the May Foundation.
+The Labyrinth Garden & Songbird Garden upgrades were completed this past winter and spring along with the first phase of our four phase fencing project thanks to the generous donations from the May Foundation and the May Arboretum Society.
 The primary purpose of the fencing project is to protect, preserve and conserve the plant collection and gardens for future generations.
 Final phases of the fencing project will be completed when funds are available.
 The Arboretum will remain open and free to the public, and gates will remain open during regular park hours.

 HOURS: Opens during regular park hours year round.

 COST: FREE!
 There is no entrance fee.